Skip to main content

 site:http://test.ru

-You can use built-in macros to replicate queries.
-For example, we want to get a very large database of forums, we will specify several main queries in different languages:
+You can use built-in macros for query multiplication.
+For example, if we want to get a very large database of forums, we can specify a few main queries in different languages:

 forum